cbornet/pulsar-io-aws-lambda/docs/aws-lambda-sink.md

     > For more information about how to upgrade a Pulsar cluster with Helm, see [Upgrade Guide](https://docs.streamnative.io/platform/latest/install-and-upgrade/helm/install/upgrade).

-5. Create AWS Lambda sink connector on a Pulsar cluster using the [`pulsar-admin sinks create`](http://pulsar.apache.org/tools/pulsar-admin/2.8.0-SNAPSHOT/#-em-create-em--24) command.
+5. Create a AWS Lambda sink connector on a Pulsar cluster using the [`pulsar-admin sinks create`](http://pulsar.apache.org/tools/pulsar-admin/2.8.0-SNAPSHOT/#-em-create-em--24) command.

     ```
     PULSAR_HOME/bin/pulsar-admin sinks create \